 What is a Buyer's Agent?
-In Wisconsin, a real estate buyer can choose to work with either a selling agent (sometimes also referred to as a subagent or a co-broker agent) or a buyer's agent.
-Either way, your agent is a specially trained professional, licensed by the state of Wisconsin, who is obligated by law to treat all parties to a real estate transaction fairly.
+In Wisconsin and Minnesota, a real estate buyer can choose to work with either a selling agent (sometimes also referred to as a subagent, co-broker agent or Dual Agent (MN)) or a buyer's agent.
+Either way, your agent is a specially trained professional, licensed by the state of Wisconsin and/or Minnesota, who is obligated by law to treat all parties to a real estate transaction fairly.
 To understand how a buyer's agent is different from a selling agent, you must first understand how they are alike.

 All real estate agents owe the following duties to both buyers and sellers:

 The first thing to remember is that Wisconsin law does not allow real estate agents to be adversarial for or against the seller or the buyer.
 They are legally required to treat all parties fairly.